wjr83/Interactive-Lab-Hub/Lab 5/README.md

 The proposed system integrates a camera into trash and recycling bins, providing guidance on which bin to use before disposal.
 Here's how it will look, feel, and operate:

 #### Look and Feel
-- We design the trash can to be a trash-eating monster for awareness-raising for adults and education for kids.
+- We designed the smart recycling system to be a "trash-eating monster" for awareness-raising for adults and education for kids.
-- The Trash Can itself will be felt like normal trash can.
+- The smart recycling system itself will feel like a normal trash can, with the exception that the item will not be dropped into a hole but rather placed on a flat surface for a quick classification scan before the user drops the item into the corresponding bin.

 > - how will the trash can look like:

 ![main](https://github.com/annetta-zheng/Interactive-Lab-Hub/assets/67286396/3bf5e727-950b-45b9-8366-4438e0c25807)

-> - how will the setup can look like:
+> - The setup looks like this:

 > ![setup_0](https://github.com/annetta-zheng/Interactive-Lab-Hub/assets/67286396/d2b87369-ce23-4ff8-8900-40bfc21aace8)
 >